Why study Geography?

 - Gain skills in analysing and reasoning so they can produce a logical argument with an informed conclusion

-At KS3 pupils will cover a range of human and physical geographical topics, including topics on Weather and Climate, Settlement and Africa in Year 7, Our Restless Planet, Earning a Living and The Middle East in Year 8, and the Geography of Festivals, India and the Geography of Disease in Year 9.
+At KS3 pupils will cover a range of human and physical geographical topics, including topics on Weather and Climate, Population and Africa in Year 7, Our Restless Planet, Earning a Living and The Middle East in Year 8, and The Frozen Planet, International Development and The Earth’s Resources in Year 9.

-Pupils will be starting a new AQA Geography course in 2016, which is assessed in 3 exams at the end of year 2.
+Pupils will be studying the AQA GCSE course, which is assessed in 3 exams at the end of year 2.
 Controlled assessment (coursework) is no longer part of the GCSE.
 Instead, there is an exam on Geographical Applications, based on fieldwork done over the 2 years.
 There are also exams on Living with the physical environment and Challenges in the human environment.
 As well as fieldwork opportunities in the UK, we are taking a group of KS4 and KS5 pupils to Italy this October.

 Geography Field Trip to Walton on the Naze